masonyoungblood/SpeedClimbingABM/README.md

 case flipping one of the booleans of the `beta` vector from TRUE to FALSE.
 Not all boolean flips are possible.
 We will include a parameter `max_dist` that controls the maximum travel distance (Euclidean distance in meters) that a climber can travel after skipping a hold.
-The prior for this parameter will go from the minimum distance between holds that are one hold apart to the maximum distance between holds that are two holds apart To our knowledge, nobody has successfully skipped three or more holds in speed climbing, so this is an appropriately wide prior.
+To our knowledge, nobody has successfully skipped three or more holds in speed climbing, so an appropriate prior will be chosen to reflect this.
 The first hold can never be skipped, because every climber is required to start on it.
 The Euclidean distance for the last hold will be the distance between the second-to-last (or third-to-last) hold and the buzzer.